 - For some people taking the hormone melatonin may benefit sleep.
 Since it comes in the form of a supplement, the dose and the quality may not always be standardized.

 - Relax and De-Stress before bedtime.
 For some people herbal tea can be help.
 Some herbs that work well for sleep include chamomile and hops.
 Sleepy Time from Celestial Seasonings can be a good option but there are other brands available.
 You can also blend your own.
-A local kitchen and gardening shop Villagers in Asheville, NC has a great apothecary.
 Another great way to relax before bed is a warm bath.

 - Exercise is important earlier in the day to help us sleep later.